-You never know exactly which questions you’ll be asked in a marketing job interview, but as a smart and savvy candidate, you’ll at least want to prepare for some of the more common ones.
+You never know exactly which marketing interview questions will be lobbed at you in an interview situation, but as a smart and savvy candidate, you’ll at least want to prepare for some of the more common ones.

 To help, we’ve compiled a list of 6 common marketing interview questions that you may encounter, along with some advice on how to tackle each one: